Here we hope to answer some questions you might have about our services and let you know what we can do for you.

 A : We are open from 8am until 8pm, Mondays to Fridays and 10am until 6pm on Saturdays, closed on Sundays.
 There's not always someone in the workshop though, so it's best to check with us if you are planning on coming to see us (we can then send you a map and some directions to the workshop).
 We can work outside these hours if required and so can almost certainly find a time which suits you.

 Q : Do I have to bring my furniture to you or can you come to my home or business address to give estimates?

-A : No, you don't need to bring your furniture to us, we can come to you to provide an estimate.
-However, if you chose to bring your furniture to our workshop we pass the cost savings on to you.
+A : No, you don't need to bring your furniture to us, we can come to you to provide an estimate, and (should you chose to go ahead with the work) collect and deliver your furniture to your home of business address.